HOME BUYING 101

 3. Foundation and Structural Issues

 Cracks in the foundation, uneven floors, or doors and windows that stick can be signs of structural issues.
-These problems can sometimes be expensive to fix and in some cases can affect the safety and stability of the home.

 4. Electrical Problems